FvD/conceptr/README.md

 data explicit so that it becomes easier to:

-1. Roll-up data into higher order concepts, even if they are implied but not included inthe data set itself.
+1. Roll-up data into higher order concepts, even if they are implied but not included in the data set itself.
 For example, you have White Oaks and Chihuaha Oaks, but no entry for "Oaks".
 That higher order concept "Oak" is implicit in the data set and can be added by summing sub-level concept.
 2. Visualize the hierarchies as a tree using network3D.
-3. Inspect the dat to see whether it conforms with the given hierarchy
+3. Inspect the data to see whether it conforms with the given hierarchy
 4. Visualize data in the hierarchy using ternary diagrams.

 ## Installation